jk31/uni-extractor/README.md

 # uni-extractor

-* set up a conda env that has only the needed packages
+* set up an environment that has only the needed packages, I use conda
 * use pyinstaller to create the .exe
 * `pyinstaller -F -n extractor --noconsole my_program.py`